Performance Optimizations

 Overview

-Assume-valid checkpoints skip expensive signature verification for blocks before a configured height, providing 10-50x faster IBD.
+Assume-valid checkpoints skip expensive signature verification for blocks before a configured height, reducing IBD time when enabled.

 Safety